-- 1. Measure the demand on (and capacity within) the municipal water system through the SCADA (Supervisory Control And Data Acquisition system) that allows the Village of Belcarra to monitor real-time data directly, interact with water system sensors, valves, pumps, motors and record events into a log file.
+- Measure the demand on (and capacity within) the municipal water system through the SCADA (Supervisory Control And Data Acquisition system) that allows the Village to monitor real-time data directly, interact with water system sensors, valves, pumps, motors and record events into a log file.
 The SCADA provides for remote monitoring of water levels in Tatlow Reservoir during fire calls. - 2.
-Continue to allow residential private wells and community water systems that are subject to approval and permit by the Fraser Health Authority (FHA). - 3.
+Continue to allow residential private wells and community water systems subject to the Drinking Water Protection Act and Regulation, and approval by Fraser Health Authority. - 3.
 Promote the reduction of community water consumption through outdoor water use restrictions and water metering. - 4.
-Update the 'Fees and Charges Bylaw' to encourage water conservation through a new fee structure for water.
+Update the Fees and Charges Bylaw to encourage water conservation through a new fee structure for water.